Texas waterfall hikes

 Tucked away in a small community park, Limestone Quarry Park is a cherished urban getaway featuring an enchanting waterfall that cascades gently into a picturesque creek below.

 This small but captivating waterfall, created by the creek as it flows over the limestone formations, offers a serene backdrop for visitors seeking tranquility amidst their busy lives.
-The park’s natural beauty is complemented by its accessible walking trails, picnic areas, and the clear, cool waters of the creek, which invite visitors to wade and enjoy on warm days.

 15